What Skincare ingredients should you avoid? What you can't find in a Google search.

 How long?

 Follow the directions and make it quick.
 There are regulations that limit the percentage of certain ingredients such as formaldehyde releasers.
 For rinse-off products such as shampoos the limit is much higher than it is for products that are meant to be left on.
-Keep rinse-off products away from your mucous membrane by turning and letting them run down your back.
+Keep rinse-off products like shampoos and conditioners away from your mouth and eyes by turning and letting them run down your back.

 Other variables to consider.